Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Training-time Neuron Alignment for Fusion of Pretrained Models

 \subsection{LMC of Multi-model Fusion}

-We study the LMC of multi-model fusion and the results are shown in \autoref{tab:lmc:multi_model_fusion}.
+Vanilla LMC studies the connectivity between two SGD solutions.
+To bridge LMC to multi-model fusion, we conduct experiments on LMC with multiple models and the results are shown in \autoref{tab:lmc:multi_model_fusion}.
 We consider the connectivity of 5 independently trained models by assigning a uniformly weighted fusion after training.
-We test the generalization of the fused model as interpolated accuracy and compared it with the averaged accuracy of independent models. \textit{It is evident that after the training-time alignment, the interpolated accuracies are largely promoted by up to 152\% and the barriers are much lower with a maximal reduction of 84.9\%}, showing TNA-PFN's prospects in applications like federated learning.
+We test the generalization of the fused model as interpolated accuracy (Interp.
+Acc.), compare it with the averaged accuracy of independent models (Avg.
+Acc.), and compute the accuracy barrier (Acc.
+Barrier = (Avg.
+Acc. - Interp.
+Acc.) / Avg.
+Acc.).
+It is evident that after the training-time alignment, the interpolated accuracies are largely promoted by up to 152\% and the barriers are much lower with a maximal reduction of 84.9\%, showing TNA-PFN's prospects in broader model fusion applications like federated learning.
 It is also intriguing to observe that the averaged accuracies also increase after TNA-PFN.
-We explain this phenomenon that partially fixing some weights may play the role of regularization and for some models with redundant neurons, this regularization can also help in generalization.\looseness=-1
+We explain this phenomenon that partially fixing some weights may play the role of regularization, and for some models with redundant neurons, this regularization can also help in generalization.

+The experimental results show the prospects of TNA-PFN in multi-model fusion, and then we will test it in more practical scenarios---improving multi-model fusion of pretrained transformer models under pretrained-finetuned paradigm, where model soup and ColD fusion are taken as applications.